-For the validity of the eTA Canada three things are of particular importance.
+For the validity of the eTA Canada, three things are of particular importance.
 The eTA has a total validity period, which commences from the date you fill in on the application form.
 Furthermore, there is a staying limit per visit, which starts the moment you enter Canada.
-Finally, there are a number of general requirements which you have to meet to make sure this travel permit remains valid for the entirety of your stay in Canada.
+Finally, there are a number of general requirements which you have to meet to make sure this travel authorisation remains valid for the entirety of your stay in Canada.

 Total validity duration of the eTA

 The eTA has a total validity duration of five years.
 This period of five years starts from the moment the eTA is granted.
 Even if you indicate that you are not due to fly to Canada for six more months, the validity term of five years starts right after you receive the confirmation e-mail that the eTA has been approved.
-Due to the long validity period (5 years) this generally doesn’t cause any problems.
-What you do need to keep in mind, however, is the expiration date of the passport that was used to submit the application.
+Due to the long validity period (5 years) this generally does not cause any problems.
+What you do need to keep in mind, however, is the expiry date of the passport that was used to submit the application.
 An eTA is always linked to the passport number that is used during the eTA application.
 As soon as the validity of the passport expires, the validity of the linked eTA expires as well.

 As soon as you apply for a new passport, you also need to submit a new Canada eTA application to still be allowed to fly to Canada.
 The reason for this is simple: when boarding your flight to Canada, the airline will run your passport through a scanner.
-This will cross-reference your passport with a list of all approved and valid eTA’s.
-If you are carrying a new passport, then this passport number will not bring up an eTA, and you won’t be allowed to enter the plane.
-It is not possible to transfer an existing eTA to a new passport, you are required to apply for a completely new eTA, and to fill in your new passport number.
+This will cross-reference your passport with a list of all approved and valid eTAs.
+If you are carrying a new passport, then this passport number will not bring up an eTA, and you will not be allowed to board the plane.
+It is not possible to transfer an existing eTA to a new passport, you are required to apply for a completely new eTA and fill in your new passport number.